sooriyaarachchi/pybites.github.io-src/content/jul_indentation.md

     \ set fileformat=unix
 ~~~~

-These settings will do 3 things:
+These settings will make the following 3 adjustments:

-1. Change your tab to only tab 4 spaces instead of the usual 8.
+1. Change your tab to be only 4 spaces long instead of the usual 8.
 2. Limit the length of your lines to be 79 characters as per [Python specifications](https://www.python.org/dev/peps/pep-0008/#maximum-line-length).
 3. Save your files in a unix format (helpful for github sharing/interactions etc).

+Thanks to RealPython.com for this info.
+They've actually got a heap of other handy settings for vim in their [original article](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/).
+Definitely worth checking out!

 ## Conclusion

-For such a simple concept, indentation can be super complex which is why even the might Bob was caught out leaving only 2 spaces in his blocks of code (Sorry Bob!).
-I no longer feel bad for getting this wrong myself!
+For such a simple concept, indentation can be super complex which is why even the mighty Bob was caught out leaving only 2 spaces in his blocks of code (Sorry Bob!).
+I no longer feel bad for getting this wrong!

-Indentation is what makes Python beautiful but is also something that can ruin your afternoon so do yourself a favour, get those vim settings in place to automate this and keep it in the back of your mind that a stray space somewhere could be foiling your Python master plans!
+Indentation is what makes Python beautiful but is also something that can ruin your afternoon so do yourself a favour, get those vim settings in place to automate it and keep it in the back of your mind that a stray space somewhere could be foiling your Python master plans!

 Remember, Keep Calm and Code in Python!